Make no mistake. Customer Service Experiences operations are going through a major paradigm shift that threatens the survival of many companies.

 - Focus on customer information

 Some financial services firms overlook the importance of customer information.
 With customer needs changing so much these days, you can’t afford to do that.
-If you’re a financial service firm, you must utilize customer service information to its maximum.
+If you’re a financial service firm, you must utilize Customer Service Experiences information to its maximum.

 Shifting from account-centric to customer-centric operations is imperative.
 This change encourages firms to look at the overall lifetime value of customers, with an eye toward doing two things: (1) maximizing profits and (2) focusing on the highest-valued market segments.